- What is the best tree to plant in your small garden?

 Improved air quality

-Trees have an essential role in the ecosystem, and cleaning the air is part of it.
+Common british trees have an essential role in the ecosystem, and cleaning the air is part of it.
 They absorb carbon dioxide and convert it to oxygen, which humans need for survival.
 Places with many backyard trees usually have lower levels of air pollution.
-So even a small tree in your garden can provide you with a bit of fresh air, particularly if you live in a populated or urbanised area.
+So even small garden trees for privacy can provide you with a bit of fresh air, particularly if you live in a populated or urbanised area.

 Instant sun protection